Overview

 client accounts will share commission costs equally and receive securities at a total average

 price.
-CCIA will retain records of the trade order (specifying each participating account)
+CCIA will retain records of the trade order (specifying each participating account) and

-client while being sold for another or vice versa.
-The nature of any security may change so
+being sold for another or vice versa.
+The nature of any security may change so that it is no

-that it is no longer suitable for some clients while it may be suitable for others.
-In addition,
+longer suitable for some clients while it may be suitable for others.
+In addition, purchases

-based on the view of our managers.
+the view of our managers.

 CCIA clients or prospective clients may request a copy of the firm's Code of Ethics by